kongou-ae/Test-Azure/README.md

 ### Network Security Group

 - NSG Flow Logs should be enabled
-- NSG Should has all deny rule in the last row
+- NSG should has all deny rule in the last row

 ### Recovery Service Vault